FlightControl-User/x16-flash/README.md

 ### 1.3.1 PREPARE: OPEN VERA JP1 jumper pins + Be prepared for a manual action!

+The VERA hosts both the SD card as the graphics FPGA engine.
+On the VERA main CX16 board, there are the JP1 jumper pins, which regulate whether any request to the VERA directs the request to the SD card or to the SPI.
+The SPI is a 2MB IC that is located on your VERA board, which is used to "flash" the FPGA at VERA startup.
+The CX16 ROM activates this process automatically, but in order to update the VERA firmware, the contents of this SPI IC must be updated.
+This requires you to place during the execution of the update program a jumper cap onto the JP1 jumper on the VERA board.
+This instructs the VERA to direct any memory instruction to the SPI instead of the SD card.
+Thus, once the SP1 jumper cap closes the JP1 jumper pins, the SPI update process will commence.
+Once the SPI update process is finished, you will be request to remove again the JP1 jumper cap from the VERA board, because the update program must be able to read all your further SMC.BIN, ROM.BIN, ROM1.BIN and VERA1.BIN files from the SD card.

+So in summary, remember the following:
+- JP1 jumper pins OPEN => VERA addresses the SD card.
+- JP1 jumper pins CLOSED => VERA addresses the SPI IC.

 ![VERA-JP1-OPEN](https://raw.githubusercontent.com/FlightControl-User/x16-flash/main/images/VERA-JP1-OPEN.jpg)

-At the start position, before the update process, ensure that the JP1 jumper pins on the VERA board are **open**!
-(Picture above)
+At the start position, before running the CX16 update program, ensure that the JP1 jumper pins on the VERA board are **OPEN** (Picture above)!
+This is necessary to instruct VERA to address any memory instruction to the SD card.

 ![VERA-JP1-CLOSED](https://raw.githubusercontent.com/FlightControl-User/x16-flash/main/images/VERA-JP1-CLOSED.jpg)

-During the update process, the program will ask you to place a jumper cap, **closing** the JP1 jumper pins.
+During the update process, the program will ask you to place a jumper cap, **CLOSING** the JP1 jumper pins (picture above).
+This is necessary to instruct VERA to address any memory instruction to the SPI IC, in order to allow for the memory flashing of the VERA.BIN file now stored in RAM, onto the SPI IC memory (only the first 128KB will be updated).

-Once the VERA memory has been updated, the program will ask you to remove the JP1 jumper cap, opening the pins again.
+Once the VERA memory has been updated, the program will ask you to remove the JP1 jumper cap, **opening** the pins again.
+This is necessary to direct VERA to address the SD card again for further file reads.

 **Note that this will happen during the update process and it is crucial that you follow carefully the instructions given by the program!
-It might be advisory to practice this process before you execute the CX16 update program, with your CX16 board powered OFF!**
+It might be advisory to practice this process before you execute the CX16 update program, with your CX16 board powered OFF!
+Put a jumper cap on the JP1 jumper pins closing it and re-opening it by removing.
+Simple, but if you've never done this, this may require a bit of practice!**

-Note, on the external VERA card, you won't need to follow this process.
+Updating the **external** VERA card won't require you to follow this process.

 ### 1.3.2 Prepare: CLOSE SMC J5 jumper pins!

 ![CX16-J5](https://raw.githubusercontent.com/FlightControl-User/x16-flash/main/images/CX16-J5.jpg)

 Ensure that the J5 jumper pins on the Commander X16 main board are **closed**.
-If the J5 jumper pins are not closed, the keyboard won't be functional!
+If the J5 jumper pins are not closed, the keyboard won't be functional (Picture above)!

 ### 1.3.3 Prepare: CLOSE Main CX16 ROM J1 jumper pins!

 ![CX16-J1](https://raw.githubusercontent.com/FlightControl-User/x16-flash/main/images/CX16-J1.jpg)

 Ensure that the J1 jumper pins on the Commander X16 main board are **closed**, to **remove the write protection** of the main CX16 ROM.
-If the J1 jumper pins are **not closed**, the **main CX16 ROM will not be detected** by the update program and an issue will be reported by the software!
+If the J1 jumper pins are **not closed**, the **main CX16 ROM will not be detected** by the update program.
+(Picture above)!

 ### 1.3.4 Prepare: Flash multiple ROMs on the external RAM/ROM board or cartridge.